 Frequent flyer programmes have been around for many years, and now gaining children’s loyalty is beginning to gather more momentum, with some airlines promoting this service amongst many other child friendly initiatives.
-These rewards schemes work similarly to the adult memberships and can make an important difference to your points account and help towards those family holidays.
+These rewards schemes work similarly to the adult memberships and can make an important difference to your points account and help towards those family holidays or vacations.

 Some schemes are purely points for the child member, which can be exchanged for flights, toys, experiences etc. Other child memberships allow the kids points to be added to a parents’ account, whereas others allow them to contribute to the ‘household’ points often known as family ‘pooling’.

 Another point worth noting is check who your airline has partners with in terms of redeeming and spending airmiles.
 This way, you can often make sure that infants collect miles too and bypass the minimum age limit on some airmile programmes.
 You can then collect points and transfer them over to your preferred airlines programme.
 For example, Emirates does not allow infants to collect points until they are two, but Qantas does.
 So join your infant to Qantas Frequent Flyer, claim the points when you fly Emirates, and then transfer them over to Skywards.

-S7 Airlines, a member of the Oneworld global aviation alliance launched their new children’s loyalty programme in the beginning of June 2015 and state, “We made terms and conditions for young members even more attractive – miles credited to a child’s account have no validity term, and will not expire until the child reaches the age of 12.”
+S7 Airlines is a member of the Oneworld global aviation alliance launched their new children’s loyalty programme in the beginning of June 2015 and state, “We made terms and conditions for young members even more attractive – miles credited to a child’s account have no validity term, and will not expire until the child reaches the age of 12.”
 Children can join from age 2 and upwards.

 Emirates launched one of the first dedicated children’s frequent flyer accounts, called Skyflyers in 2003. for children aged 2-16.
 However the miles are only valid for 3 years and the miles earnt cannot be transferred to a parents’ account.
 A further option is to consider their Family Bonus program.
 Eligible Family Bonus Members include amongst others, children, grand children, step- children and maids!
-Each Family bonus member http://www.health-canada-pharmacy.com must be over 2 years of age, and they earn 20% for the Family Head’s account.
+Each Family bonus member must be over 2 years of age, and they earn 20% for the Family Head’s account.
 If they are a member of Skywards or Skyflyers then they can’t own Skywards Miles or Tier Miles in their own right when travelling on a Family Bonus membership number.
 Emirates Skywards My Family allows you to pool miles that your family members earn from flying Emirates.
 This excludes partner flights and other ways to earn Emirates Skywards Miles.

 Etihad Guest lets you pool all the miles earned by 8 family members into one single account and benefit from the added flexibility of a Family Membership – to be shared and enjoyed by everyone.

-Many other airlines, such as Singapore Airlines and Cathay Pacific, do not have a dedicated airline loyalty reward program for children, but allow them to join, often from the age of 2..
-However, other airlines go further.
+Many other airlines, such as Singapore Airlines and Cathay Pacific, do not have a dedicated airline loyalty reward program for children, but allow them to join, often from the age of 2.